I reduced token usage for my app by 80%

 What the hell was happening

-- A massive SQL builder prompt that took user questions and tried to generate queries
+• A massive SQL builder prompt more than 1500 tokens long that took user questions and generated SQL queries

-- The SQL generator kept doing the laziest thing possible:
+• The SQL generator kept doing the laziest thing possible: SELECT * to fetch all rows

-- Then feeding all that data to a summariser to "make sense of it"
+• Then feeding all that data to the summariser model to make sense of it

 My first idea: use a cheaper model